harishdurga/python-tic-tac-toe/README.md

 At the project root, run `python3 main.py` and follow the on-screen instructions.

 #### How to run tests
 At the project root, run `python3 test_tic_tac_toe_unittest.py` and follow the on-screen instructions.
+A github workflow configutaion file has been created to run tests when pushing and committing code to the main branch.

 #### Features
 - N*N board size